wdporter/i-am-that-vuepress/13-the-supreme-the-mind-and-the-body/readme.md

 **Q:**&ensp;I am asking you a question and you are answering.
 Are you conscious of the question and the answer?

-**M:**&ensp;In reälity I am neither hearing nor answering.
+**M:**&ensp;In reality I am neither hearing nor answering.
 In the world of events the question happens and the answer happens.
 Nothing happens to me.
 Everything just happens.

 **Q:**&ensp;And you are the witness?